-4.1.1 Connection to an ARB Air Compressor (Fig.15.)
+4.1.1 Connection to an ARB Air Compressor (Fig.16.)

 Remove one of the 1/8" BSP plugs from its port in the compressor tank.

 Apply Teflon paste to the 1/8" BSP nipple on the solenoid and insert it into the port and tighten.
-The solenoid should be rotated.

-insert it into the port and tighten.
-The solenoid should be rotated into a position which does not obstruct any other ports on the compressor tank.
+The solenoid should be rotated into a position which does not obstruct any other ports on the